Lake Wissota Stewardship Project

 In 2018, The project provided opportunities to improve community awareness of water quality issues.
 Canoes for a Cause tree planting and water monitoring volunteers worked on the lake and in the watershed.
 A project update was presented at the lake association’s annual meeting and picnic.

-Water quality monitoring continued in the Little Lake Wissota Watershed and expanded into the Moon Bay/Yellow River Watershed this year.
-Little Lake Wissota lake monitoring continued with Boy Scout Troop #75, and community member volunteers monitored 3 new lake sites in Moon Bay.
-With the help of DNR personnel, eight LWIPA volunteers were trained as stream monitors for eleven sites in the Lake Wissota Watershed – Little & Big Drywood Creek, Yellow River, Paint Creek, Stillson Creek & Frederick Creek.
+Water quality monitoring is being continued in the Little Lake Wissota Watershed, more specifically the Moon Bay/Yellow River Watershed.
+With the help of DNR personnel, Chippewa County LCFM, and LWIPA volunteers, stream monitoring was done for sites in the Lake Wissota Watershed – Little & Big Drywood Creek, Yellow River, Paint Creek, Stillson Creek & Frederick Creek.
 All monitoring sites are shown on the map.

 The LWIPA is seeking donations to fund projects.
 Private funds are important because they allow the project team to obtain and leverage state and federal grant opportunities.
 They also allow us to install important conservation projects not eligible for public funding.
 For more information on how to contribute, contact the LWIPA at email@example.com.